 This form provides financial support to families with young children by helping cover the costs associated with raising them.
 This includes necessities like food, clothing, and shelter, but can also extend to child care, healthcare, and other essential expenses.

-A SS284 form assesses your living arrangements and determines whether you should be assessed as a single person or as part of a couple for Centrelink payments.
+However, one should not assume that once they fill out this form, they will automatically get help from Centrelink.
+Firstly, the SS284 form will assess your living arrangements and determine whether you should be assessed as a single person or as part of a couple for Centrelink payments.
 You and the person you share accommodation with (if applicable) will each need to complete a separate form.

 The Relationship details form (SS284) in Australia serves two main purposes, both related to determining your eligibility for Centrelink payments: